Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Introduction

 Gross-Hacking-Keel \cite{GHKbirational} showed that the original Fock--Goncharov conjecture for cluster varieties cannot hold without additional positivity assumptions.
 Moreover, without positivity assumptions, they conjectured a ``formal version" of the Fock-Goncharov conjecture, concerning formal families of dual cluster varieties.
 In their seminal work Gross-Hacking-Keel-Kontsevich \cite{GHKK} proved the formal Fock-Goncharov conjecture of \cite{GHKbirational}, as well as the original Fock-Goncharov conjecture with the necessary positivity assumptions.
 Their proof relies on combinatorial methods, and uses the concept of \emph{cluster scattering diagrams} to construct canonical bases for cluster algebras.

 On the other hand, the concept of a scattering diagram had emerged in the earlier works of Kontsevich-Soibelman \cite{KS2000}, and Gross-Siebert \cite{GSannals} in a more general context, aiming to understand mirror symmetry from an algebro-geometric point of view.
 Mirror symmetry is a phenomenon emerging from string theory, proposing that Calabi--Yau varieties arise in mirror dual pairs, exhibiting dual properties in their complex and symplectic geometries.
-Given a Calabi--Yau variety Gross and Siebert propose that its mirror dual, as a family of complex varieties, can be constructed using logarithmic enumerative geometry \cite{gross2021canonical}.
+Given a Calabi--Yau variety\footnote{More precisely, the input of the construction of \cite{gross2019intrinsic, gross2021canonical} is either a maximal log Calabi-Yau variety or a maximal log smooth degeneration of a Calabi-Yau variety.} Gross and Siebert propose that its mirror dual, as a family of complex varieties, can be constructed using logarithmic enumerative geometry \cite{gross2021canonical}.
 More precisely, their construction is based on specific curve counts called \emph{punctured log Gromov--Witten invariants}, defined by Abramovich--Chen--Gross--Siebert \cite{ACGS}, which are encoded in a \emph{canonical scattering diagram}.

 The cluster duality conjecture of Fock--Goncharov was placed in the framework of mirror symmetry in \cite{GHKbirational, GHKK}, where it is proposed that Fock--Goncharov dual cluster varieties shall arise as mirror duals (see also \cite{GonSmirror}).
 In this paper we verify this expectation, and bridge the theory of cluster varieties with the algebro-geometric framework of mirror symmetry of Gross and Siebert \cite{gross2021canonical}.
 To do this, we compare the a priori two distinct constructions of scattering diagrams: the combinatorially constructed cluster scattering diagram of Gross--Hacking--Keel--Kontsevich and the canonical scattering diagram of Gross--Siebert defined using the data of punctured log Gromov--Witten invariants.
 The comparison we obtain allows us to establish a precise relationship between Fock--Goncharov duals and mirror dual varieties in the sense of Gross--Siebert.
 Along the way, we deduce combinatorial descriptions of punctured log Gromov--Witten invariants of cluster varieties.